 If you read a lot of our posts we like to suggest that you buy your shirts and Disney trinkets at home and bring them with you in order to save money.
 We still believe that.
 (In fact, we have a whole section devoted to Disney apparel and gear to buy BEFORE you get to the park).

-However, this post is on “splurging”.
+However, this post is on “splurging.”
 Sometimes, when your child gets off an attraction that he/she absolutely fell in love with and you make your way through the gift shop at the end (funny how they have that set up that way), they might stare longingly at a shirt with the ride they were just on, or see a stuffed doll of what they just experienced.
-And sometimes, you just got to open up the pocket book….ummm….
+And sometimes, you just have to open up the pocket book….ummm….
 I mean swipe the magic band and buy it.

 Many years ago, we went through Journey Into Imagination and Dave’s son, Gary (the daughters’ brother) fell in love with Figment.
 He started drooling over the Figment stuffed animal and mom and dad gave in and bought it.
 It was always his favorite!